9 Facts About VA Home Loans Veterans Do Not know

-- VA shortens the wait period to two years after housing event
+- VA shortens the waiting period to two years after housing event

 - Deferred student loans that are deferred for 12 or more months are excluded on debt to income calculations on VA Loans

-- FHA requires 1.0% of outstanding student loan balance to be used as hypothetical monthly debt
+- FHA requires 1.0% of the outstanding student loan balance to be used as hypothetical monthly debt

-- VA requires on non-deferred student loans, to take 5% of outstanding student loan balance and divide that amount by 12 months and that figure is the hypothetical monthly student loan debt
+VA requires non-deferred student loans, to take 5% of the outstanding student loan balance and divide that amount by 12 months and that figure is the hypothetical monthly student loan debt.

 Costs In Obtaining VA Loans